 A semester of Biochemistry with lab may be taken instead of a second semester of Organic Chemistry.
 AP credit may be used in place of one semester of the Physics requirement.
 If AP credit was received for one or more of the other courses listed above, one year of advanced courses with lab in the same discipline must be completed.
 All required courses must have the corresponding lab hours.

 - The applicant must submit a minimum of three (3) letters of recommendation (or one committee letter).
 The maximum number of letters of recommendation is seven (7).
 For more information on letters of recommendation, please visit the FAQs.

 - Applicants who are submitting a secondary application must include along with their form: a $90 application fee, declaration of domicile in the state of Georgia, state-issued photo ID, required premedical course form, and photograph.
 (The application fee is automatically waived for applicants who have a valid Fee Assistance Program waiver from AMCAS.)

 The Admissions Committee uses a Holistic Review Process to screen applicants.
-All applicants, including Early Decision, Regular Pool, Early Assurance, and Special Consideration Program, are evaluated based on their commitment to practice primary care medicine in underserved, rural areas of Georgia, academic metrics, attributes and experiences.
+All applicants, including Early Decision, Regular Pool, Early Assurance, and Special Consideration Program, are evaluated based on their commitment to practice primary care medicine in underserved, rural areas of Georgia, academic metrics, attributes, and experiences.